 Am I required to obtain insurance for my event?

 If the event is to take place on City property, a valid certificate of insurance is required.
 The insurance certificate should show general liability insurance in an amount no less than $1,000,000.00 and name the City of Philadelphia, its officers, agents, and employees as additional insured.
 The certificate must also specifically reference the name and date of the event.
 Applicants may contact the Risk Management Division at 215-683-1708 for additional information.

 Am I required to have EMS coverage for my event?

-Events with an expected attendance of 2,000 people or more are required to have EMS coverage.
+Events with an expected attendance of 2,000 people or more and all "athletic" events (5K runs, regattas, etc.) are required to have EMS coverage.
 Applicants can hire the Philadelphia Fire Department for EMS coverage by submitting the

 Fire Department EMS Special Event Application

 Am I required to have Police coverage for my event?